aspose-zip/Aspose.ZIP-Products/zip/net/compress/otg/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your OTG files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="OTG" readMoreLink="https://docs.fileformat.com/image/otg/" >}}
-An OTG file is a drawing template that is created using the OpenDocument standard that follows the OASIS Office Applications 1.0 specification.
-It represents the default organization of drawing elements for a vector image that can be used to further enhance the contents of the file.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->